Pros and Cons of Moving to Singapore

 - CON: Rent is expensive

-Because land and space are in such high demand, rent in Singapore is really expensive.
+Because land and space on the island are scarce, rent in Singapore is expensive.
 Expect to pay more for a place closer to the city centre, Orchard Road, Holland Village, and other desirable neighbourhoods.
-Landed homes are usually very pricey as well.
 Expats willing to move farther away from the central parts of town just might score a good deal.

 Transportation in Singapore

 Singapore might be a small country, but its road network and transportation system are extensive.
 Whether one drives, takes the train or rides the bus, it's easy to get around the island.